 199 200 200

 2 to 1 to 7 to

 Poverty Elasticity Based on: 2001 2007 2012

-Growth in Household Consumption - - -
+Growth in Household Consumption - -

 Per Capita 1.32 2.14 3.47

 - - -

-Growth in GDP Per Capita 0.82 0.21 0.80
+Growth in GDP Per Capita 0.82 2 0.2 1 0.8 0

-Table 4.1: Income Poverty Elasticities, Tanzania, 2007 and 2012 their livelihoods, and as we shall discuss below, development policies have in the past have had anti-agriculture bias.
-It reasonably follows from a poverty reduction perspective that while donors should not ignore urban areas, a focus on promoting growth in agriculture would have had the potentially largest poverty reduction dividends.50 This applies not just to income poverty, but also to shortfalls in other wellbeing dimensions.
+A reason why Tanzania's growth elasticity of poverty is relatively low has been that growth has not been sufficiently focused on agriculture, from which the vast majority of rural inhabitants derive their livelihoods, and as we shall discuss below, development policies have in the past have had anti-agriculture bias.
+It reasonably follows from a poverty reduction perspective that while donors should not ignore urban areas, a focus on promoting growth in agriculture would have had the potentially largest poverty reduction dividends.50 This applies not just to income poverty, but also to shortfalls in other well-being dimensions.
 This is consistent with the well-established fact in research on economic growth and poverty that what really matters for poverty reduction is not growth per se but the nature and focus of growth.